 In short, anyone who has a seller account needs to be concerned about the Amazon seller terms of service.
 You need to follow these guidelines if you are:

-Besides, businesses that make use of Buyer-Seller Messaging service should know what they can or what they can’t do with the service.
+Besides, businesses that make use of the Buyer-Seller Messaging service should know what they can or can’t do with the service.

 Amazon created these guidelines to protect sellers and customers.
 It isn’t just Amazon’s responsibility to follow these policies, it’s the seller’s duty as well.
 If Amazon finds you breaking the ToS, you may face one or all of the following issues:

 Let’s take a look at the ToS one by one.

 When you set up an account, you need to sign the seller agreement.
 It is a general business contract with all relevant terms.
 However, there are a few sections within this agreement that need your special attention.
 They include:

 Amazon recently started redirecting the prohibited activities page to a page called Selling Policies and Seller Code of Conduct.
 Amazon says that you must provide accurate and relevant information to both buyers on the marketplace and Amazon.
 You need to have a business name that identifies you and lists your products in the appropriate category.

 Any marketing or advertising efforts, or ‘call to action’ that encourage customers to leave the Amazon Marketplace are prohibited.
 That means, you are not allowed to use any hyperlinks, URLs, or web addresses in the emails you send to customers, or on any product listing page.

 Ratings and feedback: Amazon ratings and feedback allow shoppers to evaluate a seller’s performance.
 They help sellers and their products to develop a reputation on the marketplace.
 You cannot post inappropriate content in the feedback or include any personal information, which includes posting ratings or feedback to your own account.
 On the other hand, you may request a rating or review from a buyer.
 However, you cannot offer or pay an incentive to the buyer for providing or deleting their feedback.